Infinite Reduction of Divisors on Metric Graphs: Introduction

 \section{Introduction}

 Chip-firing on graphs has been studied in various contexts for over 20 years.
-The theory has found new applications in the recent work of Baker and Norine \cite{Baker}, who showed that by studying chip-firing, one may extend the work of Bacher, de la Harpe, and Nagnibeda \cite{Bacher} on the theory of linear equivalence of divisors on graphs.
-In particular, they were able to demonstrate the existence of a Riemann-Roch theorem for graphs analogous to the classical statement for curves.
+The theory has found new applications in the recent work of Baker and Norine \cite{Baker} who utilized chip-firing to prove a Riemann-Roch theorem for graphs analogous to the classical statement for curves.
+Their work demonstrates that chip-firing gives an extremely useful combinatorial language for investigating linear equivalence of divisors on graphs, a topic which was previously investigated from a more algebraic and geometric perspective \cite{Bacher, Lorenzini1, Lorenzini2}.
 Gathmann and Kerber \cite{Gathmann}, and independently Mikhalkin and Zharkov \cite{Mikhalkin}, proved a Riemann-Roch theorem for tropical curves.
-The approach of Gathmann and Kerber was to establish the tropical Riemann-Roch theorem as a limit of Baker and Norine's result for graphs.
+The approach of Gathmann and Kerber was to establish the tropical Riemann-Roch theorem as a limit of Baker and Norine's result for graphs under subdivision of edges.
 Hladky, Kral, and Norine \cite{Norin} then showed that this theorem may be proven in an elementary way by studying the combinatorics of chip-firing on abstract tropical curves, i.e., metric graphs.
-Several papers have pursued this approach further, along with other consequences for the theory of linear equivalence of divisors on tropical curves \cite{Amini} \cite{Cools} \cite{Musiker} \cite{Luo}.
+Several papers have pursued this approach further along with other consequences for the theory of linear equivalence of divisors on tropical curves \cite{Amini} \cite{Cools} \cite{Musiker} \cite{Luo}.